v1rtu3x/CANChallenge/README.md

 - Challenges may implement a `start()` function (for periodic behaviour) and are usually launched by `main.py`.
 - Persistent per-challenge state is stored via `state.py` to allow multi-step interactions and retries.

+ ### Hex Broadcast — “The Firmware Dump”

+At intervals, a maintenance routine opens a window and streams a hidden firmware blob over the bus, padded by long runs of zeros at the start and end.
+Capture the right portion and you’ll recover the embedded payload.

+**Arbitration ID:** `0x600`.

 ---

 ## Troubleshooting